wada-ama/datanucleus-datatrail/datatrail-plugin/README.md

        txListener.attachListener(pm, null);
 ```

+## TransactionListener
+### TransactionListener attachment
+The [TransactionListener](src/main/java/org/datanucleus/datatrail/spi/TransactionListener.java) is the entry point to enable the DataTrail library.
+It requires a `PersistenceManager` and a list of `Persistable` objects to advise.
+If the list is `null`, then all classes are automatically
+included for advice.
+Otherwise, the list can be tailored to the required models on a per-PM basis.
+If the list is empty or missing, then
+no classes will be included in the data trail.

-## TransactionListener callback
+### TransactionListener callback
 The TransactionListener uses a callback/lambda to supply a collection of events/changes at the end of the transaction
-via the [DataTrailHandler](src/main/java/org/datanucleus/datatrail/TransactionListener/DataTrailHandler.java).
+via the [DataTrailHandler](src/main/java/org/datanucleus/datatrail/spi/TransactionListener.java).
 This class has a single
 `execute()` method which is supplied a `Collection<Node> entities` to represent the changes that have been tracked for all FCO objects
 that are part of the transaction.
 The client application is then free to manage the tracked changes as best suited;
 for example log to a file, write to a NoSQL database, sent to an MQ, etc.